The Tie That Binds (novel): Plot summary

 The story opens with the narrator, Sanders Roscoe, defending his neighbor Edith Goodnough to a reporter trying to dig up dirt on her.
 She has been accused of murdering her brother Lyman.
 Sanders seems disappointed in the sheriff for caving in to the reporter, saying that to understand what happened you would have had to know Edith's story, which he begins to tell.

 In 1896, newlyweds Roy and Ada Goodnough leave Iowa and settle down in northeastern Colorado under the Homestead Act.
 Roy eventually succeeds in growing wheat.
 Ada bears him two children: Edith, who is born in 1897, and Lyman, born two years later.
-Hannah Roscoe, the narrator's grandmother, helps deliver Edith and Lyman.

 Very soon Ada regrets leaving Iowa.
 Her husband turns out to be a bully, an angry and violent man who makes her and their children work very hard on the farm.
 When she dies in 1914, aged only 42, Edith has to take over all of Ada's chores and duties.
 Then, in 1915, Roy's hands get entangled in a machine, and nine of his fingers are chopped off.
 He treats Edith and Lyman as his "self-sired farmhands", bossing them around and making all decisions himself.

-As the two siblings grow up, they start looking for means of escape but soon realize that they are stuck on their father's farm.
+As the two siblings grow up, they soon realize that they are stuck on their father's farm.
 For the next 37 years, Edith performs the duties of farmer, housewife and nurse without ever complaining, and refusing to get involved with men except for a brief romance with the narrator's father, who Edith loves but refuses to marry.
 Despite her rejection, he never gets over her.
 Lyman finally sees his chance of escape when in 1941 the United States is attacked by Japan.
 In the middle of the night and with the help of the Roscoes, he leaves the farm and goes to the city to join the armed forces.
 At 42 he is too old to enlist and instead embarks on a 20-year tour of the United States.
 During those years, Edith never doubts that brother will return.
 He does in the early 1960s, almost ten years after their father's death at 82.